-The following guide presents the necessary steps involved in a student's dissertation submission process as required by the Graduate School of Arts and Science (GSAS) Office of Academic and Student Affairs (OASA) and ProQuest/UMI.
-All doctoral candidates should check with their dissertation advisors and department administrators for further details about additional departmental requirements.
+The following guide presents the necessary steps involved in a doctoral candidate's dissertation submission as required by the Graduate School of Arts and Science.
+All candidates should check with their dissertation advisor and department administrator regarding additional departmental requirements.

 Individual candidates must complete the following:

-The PhD Submission Packet consists of the following forms:
+The Preliminary Submission Packet consists of the following:

 - One copy of the Title Page (unsigned)

 - Abstract Approval Form (original signature is required)

 - Survey of Earned Doctorates